eu-digital-green-certificates/dgca-verification-center-ios/README.md

  Initializes Verification Center with all available types

       public init?(types: [CertificateType])
- Initializes Verification Center with listed available types
+ Initializes Verification Center with listed available types.
+If listed types are unavailable - the DGCVerificationCenter won't be created.

       public init?(type: CertificateType)
- Initializes Verification Center with pointed available type
+ Initializes Verification Center with pointed available type.
+If that type is unavailable - the DGCVerificationCenter won't be created.

- If in initialization pointed non-available types they will not be included to the Center If there are listed no available types the Verification Center will not be created

 #### Inspectors

       public final class DCCInspection: CertificateInspection

       public final class DGCSHInspection: CertificateInspection

-   Inspectors are classes that imported from Inspectors' modeles and can be included to or excluded from the Verification Center.
+   Every Inspector is a root class of Inspector module.
+That module can be included to or excluded from the Verification Center.

       public var dccInspector: CertificateInspecting & DataLoadingProtocol?
       public var icaoInspector: CertificateInspecting & DataLoadingProtocol?